-Field installed mounting accessories are provided for adjoining each module:
+Field installed mounting accessories are provided for adjoining each module.

-- Header grooved coupling kits containing six (6) grooved couplings with gaskets. - Mounting hardware kit containing necessary bolts, spacers, nuts and washers. - Header bank end cap kit containing six (6) grooved couplings with gaskets and six (6) end caps.
+- Header grooved coupling kits containing four (4) grooved couplings with gaskets - Mounting hardware kit containing necessary bolts, spacers, nuts and washers - Header bank end cap kit containing four (4) grooved couplings with gaskets and four (4) end caps

 Field installing the mounting hardware kit will assist with alignment of the modules in a bank and eliminate offset inconsistencies.
 The 1⁄2" mounting holes are provided on sides of the unit base pan.
-First module should be set, then set adjacent unit on mounting surface roughly aligned 11⁄2 inches away from the first unit.
-While holding spacer in place, work through first modules front base cutout to place a washer and insert bolt through front mounting hole and spacer.
+First module should be set, set adjacent unit on mounting surface roughly aligned 11⁄2 inches away from the first unit.
+While holding spacer in place work through first module's front base cutout to place a washer and insert bolt through front mounting hole and spacer.
 Repeat the process for the rear mounting hole.
 Line up mounting hole of adjacent module with bolt from previous module and working through adjacent modules front base cutout place a washer, split lock washer and nut.
 Using the appropriate tools, tighten hardware assembly until seated.